One Pot Hamburger Helper

 - ¼ cup red or white wine (optional)

 - ½ cup cream or milk (or more broth to keep the dairy free)

-- ¼ cup freshly chopped parsley (optional)
+- ¼ cup fresh parsley, minced for garnish (optional)

 - Remove from heat and stir in the cheese, if using.